Table of Contents

 Primary hypothyroidism results when the primary pathology lies in the thyroid.
 Secondary hypothyroidism is caused by a pathology in the anterior pituitary.
 It may also be due to the deficiency of the thyrotropin-releasing hormone from the hypothalamus.

 - Radioiodine therapy

 - Postpartum thyroiditis

 Clinical Presentation of Hypothyroidism

-Clinical manifestations in hypothyroidism are primarily due to the deficiency of thyroxine.
-Symptoms usually are due to the decreased metabolic process and accumulation of glycosaminoglycans.
+Clinical manifestations in hypothyroidism are primarily due to thyroxine deficiency.
+Symptoms usually are due to the decreased metabolic process and the accumulation of glycosaminoglycans.

 |Decreased metabolic rate||

 |Accumulation of Glycosaminoglycans||